 Once you do it, the Asset and Forward Renderer are created.

 Please, refer to the chapter ‘Quick start.
-Beginning to work with Flat Kit’ in the beginning of this manual for more information.
+Beginning to work with Flat Kit’ in the beginning of this manual for more important information.

 In URP, ‘Fog’ and ‘Outline’ image effects, included in Flat Kit, are no longer image effects, they have been adapted to become Render Features.
 Unlike the conventional image effects that are added to the camera game object, Render Features are added as stages to the Forward Renderer.